Claire K Creations

 Just make sure you put a sheet of baking paper underneath to catch all the drips.

-You might also like to try the Lemon and Ginger shortbread recipe aswell.
+You might also like to try the Lemon and Ginger shortbread recipe as well.

 Chocolate spiced shortbread stars